 The summer of 2020 was special and different from the others.
-It was the period of time that coronavirus was a worry on everybody’s mind and the travelling was quite difficult and limited.
+It was the period of time when coronavirus was a worry on everybody’s mind and the travelling was quite difficult and limited.

 For that reason, we decided to choose two small islands, which are away from the hustle and bustle of tourism and will allow us to isolate ourselves in a safer environment.

-This is a very quiet island, quite remote, which means automatically that you won’t see the massive tourism to have been developed on the island.
+This is a very quiet island, quite remote, which means automatically that you won’t see the massive tourism to has been developed on the island.

 It doesn’t have any hotel resort, amazing beaches, fancy beach bars etc. So, what is the big deal with the island?

-Hard to explain but I will try!
-Tilos has an energy that the Greek islands used to offer in the old days.
+Hard to explain but I will try.
+Tilos have an energy that the Greek islands used to offer in the old days.
 The people are nice and generous, there are nice paths that you can wander around on foot to isolated beaches and everything is near to you.

 This island doesn’t demand from you to spend energy there, rather than to go back to simpler times.